Skip to content

 Using Issue Types

-Set and change issue types to organize work within your team's hierarchy
+Set and change issue types to organize work within your team's hierarchy.

 This article is for team members who want to assign issue types to their work.
 Use this guide when you're creating an issue and need to assign it a type (Initiative, Project, Epic, Task, etc.), changing an existing issue's type, or organizing your work within the hierarchy.

 Your organization's admins have configured a five-level hierarchy that categorizes all work.
-Understanding these levels helps you create and organize issues appropriately.

-• Level 1 (Initiative/Objective): Big picture goals spanning quarters or years
+• Level 1 (Initiative/Objective) — big picture goals spanning quarters or years

-• Level 2 (Project): Major efforts taking several months
+• Level 2 (Project) — major efforts taking several months

-• Level 3 (Epic): Feature themes spanning weeks to months
+• Level 3 (Epic) — feature themes spanning weeks to months

-• Level 4 (Bug/Task/Enhancement/Story): Day-to-day work completed in days to weeks
+• Level 4 (Bug/Task/Enhancement/Story) — day-to-day work completed in days to weeks

-• Level 5 (Sub-task): Granular tasks measured in hours to days
+• Level 5 (Sub-task) — granular tasks measured in hours to days

-All work in Zenhub starts as an issue - the type you assign determines which hierarchy level that issue represents.
-Creating an Epic means creating an issue and setting its type to "Epic."
+All work in Zenhub starts as an issue — the type you assign determines which hierarchy level that issue represents.
+Creating an Epic means creating an issue and setting its type to Epic.

 NOTE: Issue type names may differ in your organization if admins customized the default terminology.
 Check your organization's configuration if the types you see don't match these examples.